 - Poorly effecting day-to-day life

 A therapist may use anger management as a tool for people who have an extreme reaction to anger.
-Resource can help the you: stay calm, lower health issues, improve self-esteem and provide a time-out.
+Anger management techniques can help the you: stay calm, lower health issues, improve self-esteem and provide a time-out.

 An appropriate response to angry feelings helps with personal mental health and wellbeing.
-Severe anger issues can lead to further mental health problems.
+But without an appropriate response severe anger issues can lead to further mental health problems.

-Anger management can be a long process!
+Anger management can be a long process.
 You have to retrain your brain and improve your behavior.
-However, there’s hope!
+However, there’s hope if you are struggling.

 Read below for a working definition on anger management and tips on anger management.